 Unfortunately, it seems to have played a role in the decision to cease operations at La Pizzaiolle’s Plateau location nonetheless.
 But the owner hopes the retro 1952 diner that accommodated his pizzeria will live on.
 “We hope to avoid, by all means, the demolition of this architectural icon, and we will offer all the technical support we can to the future buyer concerning his move,” the Facebook post says.

-Noiseux’s two other La Pizzaiolle locations, in Old Montreal and Town of Mount Royal, are temporarily closed for COVID-19-related reasons.
+Noiseux’s two other La Pizzaiolle locations, in Old Montreal and the Town of Mount Royal, are temporarily closed for COVID-19-related reasons.

 - Ce restaurant iconique de la rue Saint-Denis annonce sa fermeture officielle et la vente de sa bâtisse [Silo 57]